 - What constrains us?

-- What is really important to do and what not?
+- What is really valuable to do and what not?

 Werner full-heartedly agrees and also Angela acknowledges the high importance of the questions.
 Working on these questions offers quite a few benefits: